 Guidance Notes

 The guidance notes provide information on what we are looking for in your answer for each question.
-We have provided complete examples of 2 projects for each of the Small Grants and Large Grants programmes, so you can follow these all the way through to help you understand what to include in your answers.
+We have provided complete examples of 2 projects for each of the Small and Large Grant programmes, so you can follow these all the way through to help you understand what to include in your answers.

 You may find that you need to carry out some research before starting your application, to ensure you can evidence local support and/or need.